open-component-model/ocm/docs/names/resourcetypes.md

 # Resource Types in the Open Component Model

-The OCM component descriptor described a set of resources, their type and meaning with attached meta and access information.
+The OCM component descriptor described a set of artefacts, their type and meaning with attached meta, and access information.

 The meaning is basically encoded into a dedicated *resource type*.
 Therefore, the resource type must be globally unique.